Dolichoderus: Biology

 Colonies are of varying sizes and are constructed in the soil, in curled leaves, in the hollow stems of plants and in cartons which are formed by the ants chewing wood and mixing the product with secretions in a similar way to that used by wasps to build their nests.
-Some species are very versatile with Dolichoderus pustulatus nesting underground in northern parts of the United States while living wholly in trees in the south.
+Some species are very versatile, with Dolichoderus pustulatus nesting underground in northern parts of the United States while living wholly in trees in the south.
 The workers seek out and tend sap-sucking insects such as aphids and scale insects that excrete honeydew and they also feed on small arthropods.
-Some species emit a pungent smelling fluid.
-Two species, Dolichoderus plagiatus and Dolichoderus taschenbergi, are believed to be polygynous with several queens in one nest.
+Members of the Dolichoderus cuspidatus species group are unique among ants in being nomadic herbivores (i.e., not building permanent nests) which are obligate mutualists with coevolved pseudococcid mealybugs.
+Some species emit a pungent smelling fluid like other members of the subfamily.
+Several species are polygynous with several queens in one nest.
 It is also possible that D. taschenbergi may be a temporary social parasite with D. plagiatus as host.